fsprojects/Rezoom.SQL/doc/Rezoom/README.md

 the permission check and the action it permitted, and then you're back to this problem.

+Finally, you could write a caching layer for obtaining permissions.
+This is probably the best approach so far, but can be a lot of work, especially making sure the cache gets invalidated correctly when permissions change.
+It also won't help at all with the 500 separate `update` commands.

 ## Solving it with Rezoom

 Using Rezoom, you can define `deleteDocument` as a `Plan`.
 When you see